College Apartment Checklist: Everything You Need

 Buy affordable furniture at places like Target and IKEA for all your essentials.
 Remember, most of this stuff will be temporary.
-No need to break the bank on luxury furniture.
+So there's no need to break the bank on luxury furniture.

-Saying goodbye to that twin size bed rested upon a slab of wood is going to feel so good.
-Although we’d recommend investing in cheaper furniture, you shouldn’t skimp on a mattress.
-You’ll likely be sleeping in it for the next three years at the minimum.
+Saying goodbye to that twin-size bed rested upon a slab of wood is going to feel so good.
+Although we recommend investing in cheaper furniture, you shouldn't skimp on a mattress.
+You'll likely be sleeping in it for the next three years at the minimum.

 The mattress is only one part of a good night's sleep.
 Don't forget the rest of your bedding.

 - Pillows and Pillowcases

 Make sure your personal space is equipped for both relaxing and long nights of studying.
 First, a few furniture essentials to cross of your college apartment checklist.

 You've got the basics.
 Now buy the things to make the room fully functional.

 - Fan - If your apartment doesn't have A/C or it doesn't reach your room, a bedroom fan is crucial.

 - Space heater - Similarly, if your apartment’s heat isn’t the strongest, a space heater could save you during the cold winter nights.